drraghavendra/Empowering-Employee-Wellness-A-Real-time-Stress-Monitoring-System/README.md

 Reduce employee stress-related absenteeism and presenteeism by 15% within the first year of implementation by enabling proactive interventions based on real-time stress data.
 This will contribute to a more engaged, productive, and healthier workforce.

+Employee Face Emotion-based feedback collection Employee Meeting Participation Detection (Absenteeism detection) We seek to identify and boost the morale of passive employees by collecting information in an unobtrusive manner.
+We also seek to simplify the attrition process by establishing patterns for employee behavior and activeness.
+We include 1.
+Employee-Emotion Based Attrition Prediction 2.
+Passive Employee Engagement identification using Audio Processing

+A Solution for ALL that revolutionizes the Corporate Ecosystem.
+We aim at overcoming the pitfalls of the human errors prevalent among attrition systems all over the world.
+We propose to build a fully automated, AI-based system overcoming the challenges in the present systems.

+Emotion to Attrition Connection - The concept behind the system is to actively monitor the employee’s emotion levels during login time in the morning.
+The emotion can then be analyzed to provide further insights regarding his morale.
+The desired result is achieved using a combination of Image Processing Techniques and Deep Learning Interfaces.
+The system achieves high accuracy within the given time.
+Job Satisfaction - can be understood if the employee has a smile for the day's login!

+The Audio Processing Suite: We have also built a system that is able to accurately detect and transcript dialogues from meetings using Audio Processing and AI Techniques.
+The system is able to associate voices with individuals with relative ease, The idea is to track all the employees' engagement in meetings over a period of time and to establish a clear pattern of disengagement.
+This information can be further used by the organization as appropriate.

 # Facial Recognition and Facial Emotion Detection using Flask

 Used face-recognition library and OpenCV to **_detect faces_** (from live webcam stream) and allow access into the cells.
 Simple **_authorisation check_** to further access into your particular cell (unless you are an administrator).
 Deep convolutional neural network to **_detect emotions_** (from videos) and display a label along with a pie chart containing the result.